Raphhh/trex/docs/TRex/Core/Object.md

     $foo = new Foo();
     $foo->none = 'none'; // exception is thrown

-You can return to the initial behavior with Object::setIsDynamical()
+You can return to the initial behavior with Object::setIsDynamic()

     class Foo extends TRex/Core/Object{}

     $foo = new Foo();
-    $foo->setIsDynamical(true);
+    $foo->setIsDynamic(true);
     $foo->none = 'none';

-### Allow dynamical method
+### Allow dynamic method

-By default, PHP classes are not dynamical with methods. you can not add a method to an object.
+By default, PHP classes are not dynamic with methods. you can not add a method to an object.

 In using TRex\Core\Object, this behavior is allowed.